openvinotoolkit/openvino.genai/samples/python/text2image/README.md

 Then run `lora.py`:

-`python lora.py ./dreamlike_anime_1_0_ov/FP16 "curly-haired unicorn in the forest, anime, line" soulcard.safetensors 0.7`
+`lora.py ./dreamlike_anime_1_0_ov/FP16 "curly-haired unicorn in the forest, anime, line" soulcard.safetensors 0.7`

 The sample generates two images with and without adapters applied using the same prompt:
    - `lora.bmp` with adapters applied